 Quantity - Enter the total quantity of the packs being reported.

 Sticks Per Pack - Enter the total number of sticks per pack you are reporting.

-Total Cigarettes (no. of sticks) - Enter the total number of cigarette sticks you are reporting.
+Total Cigarettes (no. of sticks) - Enter the total number of cigarette sticks being reported for the transaction.